Have questions?

 Fungi, including Fusarium and Candida albicans: efficacy 60–70%.

-Solar disinfection (SODIS) is a similar technique to PACK-CXL.
+The experimental work required to demonstrate this has not been completed.
+As a correlate Solar disinfection (SODIS) is a similar technique to PACK-CXL.
 In SODIS, water is disinfected using sunlight (energy) and riboflavin.
 SODIS can kill Herpes simplex virus and acanthamoeba, but the overall total energy is much higher than what we currently use in the cornea.

-PACK-CXL certainly helps to kill additional microorganisms and it also increases the resistance of the tissue to digestion.
+It certainly helps to kill additional microorganisms and it also increases the resistance of the tissue to digestion.
 The latter should help keeping the resulting scar smaller than with an antimicrobial treatment alone.
 More clinical studies are needed to answer this clinical question.

 Daily consultations, continue with standard antimicrobial treatment, treating the open corneal surface.

 PACK-CXL is an addition to classic antibiotic treatment.
 It should be used as early as possible, and it should help to accelerate the time to healing.
-In particular, PACK-CXL increases the stromal resistance to digestion.
+In Particular, PACK-CXL increases the stromal resistance to digestion.
 This is something an antibiotic does not do, and this might help keeping the final scar minimal.

 We currently recommend using PACK-CXL in early infection.
 In early infection, the cornea usually still is thick enough for CXL, even at the area of infection.